cowrie/cowrie/docs/BACKEND_POOL.rst

 IP (as defined in ``nat_public_ip``) is needed for the proxy to connect to.

-For this purpose, we provide a simple form of NAT that, for each VM request, and if enabled, starts a TCP proxy to forward data from a publicly-acessible IP to the internal libvirt interface.
+For this purpose, we provide a simple form of NAT that, for each VM request, and if enabled, starts a TCP proxy to forward data from a publicly accessible IP to the internal libvirt interface.

 Creating VM images
 ******************